fstarnaud/ozp-documentation-wiki/Iteration-38.md

 * Process and configuration for 508 VM and Branches

 ### IWC
+* Documentation
+    * Tutorials: advanced functionality (pattern filtering, intents)
+    * Tutorials: Location Lister end to end tutorial.
+    * Gitbook: Metrics on supported browser performance.
+    * Examples: layout and fill the examples page of the iwc gh-pages to show source/example side by side.

 ### Metrics
 * Continue work on automated export of metrics data